singeev/BankEmulation/README.md

 You need to have running instance of a Tomcat web-server to deploy application you will get on the next step.

 Finally, you need to assemble WAR file with `mvn clean install` command in your terminal.
 Before that you need to ensure that tests in [this test class: LoadIntegrationTest.java](https://github.com/singeev/LoyaltyPlantBank/blob/master/src/test/java/com/singeev/bank/tests/LoadIntegrationTest.java) has `@Ignored` annotation!
-This test loads running web site you haven't run yet.</br>
+These test loads running web site you haven't run yet.</br>
 Other option to skip tests during maven building is to run it with command `mvn clean install -Dmaven.test.skip=true`

 **Summarize install and run**: